SichangHe/curriculum_vitae/index.md

 enabling training shared ML models collaboratively without sharing private data on smartphones.

-∗ Developed a pipeline to convert, train natively, and aggregate the same ML models across Android and iOS.

-∗ Implemented cross-platform continuous model delivery and training, enabling iterative FL design in production.

 ∗ Contributed to the Flower FL framework: revamped the Android example;
 helped correct the iOS example.

-∗ Implemented on-device ML training with the experimental TensorFlow Lite and the proprietary Core ML.

 – Led and managed the systems development for the FedCampus Android/iOS app, leveraging personal health data